 \section{Introduction}

 A major unsolved problem in computational~psycholinguistics is determining whether human sentence comprehension considers a \emph{single} analysis~path\footnote{The ``paths'' terminology (vs ``serial'' or ``parallel'') serves to categorize the cognitive~issue as one of process rather than architecture \citep[see][\S3.3.3]{lewis:arch}.} at a time, or whether it sometimes entertains \emph{multiple} lines of reasoning about the structure of a sentence.
 These lines of reasoning typically correspond to syntactic ambiguities (e.g. between Subject and Modifier as shown in Figure~\ref{fig:ex_ambiguous_dep_graph}).
 Multipath accounts of ambiguity resolution \citep[e.g.][]{gibson91,jurafsky1996probabilistic} are quite different from single-path accounts \citep[e.g.][]{frazier78,marcus80}.
-The debate within cognitive~science has focused on the special case of garden~path sentences leaving~open the broader question: Is human~comprehension ever multipath in the sense of Ranked Parallel parsing \citep{lewis00,gibsonpearlmutter00}?
-If it is, where in the brain does such multipath parsing happen?
+The debate within cognitive~science has focused on the special case of garden~path sentences leaving~open the broader question: Is human~comprehension ever multipath in the sense of Ranked~Parallel parsing?
+If it is, where in the brain does such multipath~parsing happen?

-We take~up the call to answer this question in a linguistically-transparent way by combining broad~coverage incremental~parsing \citep[e.g.][]{nivre2004incrementality} with information-theoretical complexity metrics to derive predictions about neuroimaging.
+We take~up the call to answer this question \citep[e.g.][]{lewis00,gibsonpearlmutter00} by combining broad~coverage incremental~parsing \citep[e.g.][]{nivre2004incrementality} with information-theoretical complexity metrics to derive predictions about neuroimaging.
 Analyzing an entire book \citep{li2022petit} makes it possible to examine -- for the first time -- all of the ambiguities that are implicated by a given conception of syntax and a given parsing strategy -- not just those attested in classic garden path materials \citep{mason2003ambiguity,hopf03,rodd2010functional}.